tezedge/tezedge/baking/mainnet/README.md

 _Note: This cmd runs from the main TezEdge git sources directory - see the relative './' paths_

-_Note: The option `--disable-apply-retry=true` is indended for a Tezege node running within the network where the majority of nodes are subjects to failing with block application because of the cache issue (v11.x.x)._

 ```
 $ LD_LIBRARY_PATH=./tezos/sys/lib_tezos/artifacts ./target/release/light-node \
     --network "mainnet" \